Field Mag may receive a minor commission from purchases made via affiliate links.

 We’ll be frank: there’s no such thing as the perfect hiking sandal.
-Your foot shape is as unique and special as you are and there’s just no such thing as a universal shoe that can deem “the best.”
+Your foot shape is as unique and special as you are and there’s just no such thing as a universal shoe that we (or anyone) can deem “the best” for all.
 But, there are a few shared features most people look for in a performance sandal that's good for hiking, and for this comprehensive list, we’ve considered them all.
 After significant hands-on testing.

-Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or backpacking trip or spending a day in the water, you can rock the deep strappy tan lines that indicate a summer well lived.
+Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or a backpacking trip or spending a day in the water, you can rock the deep strappy tan lines that indicate a summer well-lived.

 In this guide, we’ll dive into the nitty gritty up front then get to our top picks, selected from experience and many miles hiked in lightweight open toe sandals.
 And custom photographed in the wilds of Wyoming.
 Read on and dig in.
 (We also tested the best women's hiking sandals btw.)

 What Makes a Good Hiking Sandal?